To Be Announced: Dynamic epistemic logic

 \paragraph*{Expressivity} Given two logics $L_1$ and $L_2$ defined over the same class of models, $L_1$ is {\em at least as expressive as} $L_2$, if for every formula $\phi_2$ in the language of $L_2$ there is a formula $\phi_1$ in the language of $L_1$ such that $\phi_1$ is satisfied by precisely the class of pointed models that satisfy $\phi_2$.
-If $L_1$ is at least as expressive as $L_2$ and $L_2$ is at least as expressive as $L_1$ then $L_1$ and $L_2$ are {\em as expressive}.
+If $L_1$ is at least as expressive as $L_2$ and $L_2$ is at least as expressive as $L_1$ then $L_1$ and $L_2$ are {\em equally expressive} (or: $L_1$ is as expressive as $L_2$).
 If $L_1$ is at least as expressive as $L_2$ and $L_2$ is not at least as expressive as $L_1$ then $L_1$ is {\em more expressive than} $L_2$.

-By way of reduction axioms as the above, public announcement logic PAL is shown to be as expressive as multi-agent epistemic logic K (with respect to model class $\mathcal K$) and as expressive as the logic S5 (with respect to model class $\mathcal S5$).
-As epistemic actions can be eliminated from formulas by axioms such as the above, it can be shown that every formula with dynamic modalities is equivalent to a formula without modalities.
-These axioms function as reduction rules.
-The dynamic modality is pushed ever more inward until it gets eliminated by an application of the first axiom above, where on the right-hand side of the equation there is one less public announcement modality than on the left-hand side: $[\psi]$ is on the left but not on the right, whereas all subformulas of shape $[\chi_1]\chi_2$ of formula $\psi$ occur both left and right.
-See \cite{kooi.jancl:2007} for a general approach.
+By way of reductions as the above example, it can be shown that every formula with announcements is equivalent to a formula without announcements, and therefore public announcement logic PAL is as expressive as multi-agent epistemic logic K (with respect to model class $\mathcal K$) and as expressive as the logic S5 (with respect to model class $\mathcal S5$).
+The announcement modality is pushed ever more inward until it gets eliminated by an application of the first axiom $[\psi]p \eq (\psi\imp p)$ above, where on the right-hand side of the equation there is one less announcement modality than on the left-hand side.
+We now proceed to eliminate the next announcement modality by such reductions, and so on, until there are none left.
+See \cite{kooi.jancl:2007} for a general approach for dynamic modalities.

 \paragraph*{Action models}